Rule 34 Paheal

 • Balance legalese with clarity: Use terms like “objection” and “burden” correctly, but don’t overcomplicate.

-• Avoid boilerplate: Judges frown upon generic objections that don’t explain the reason behind non-compliance.
+• Avoid boilerplate: Judges frown upon generic objections that don’t explain the reason for non-compliance.

 Meet Our